huggingface/transformers/docs/source/en/model_doc/seamless_m4t_v2.md

 #### 2. Change the speaker identity

-You have the possibility to change the speaker used for speech synthesis with the `spkr_id` argument.
-Some `spkr_id` works better than other for some languages!
+You have the possibility to change the speaker used for speech synthesis with the `speaker_id` argument.
+Some `speaker_id` works better than other for some languages!

 #### 3. Change the generation strategy